|

 Former

-Baker private graveyard, west of Jennings Avenue, south of Lakewood Street,
+Baker private graveyard, west of Jennings Avenue, south

-near or adjoining "Big Cove" and bounded on the south by the present north
+bounded on the south by the present north line of Cedar

-line of Cedar Grove Cemetery-Cem.
+Grove Cemetery-Cem.
 61, PATCHOGUE.
-The present Cedar Grove
+The present Cedar

-Street passes over a part or all of this graveyard, all the stones from which
+Grove Street passes over a part or all of this

-are now in Cem.
+graveyard, all the stones from which are now in Cem.
 61. |

 46